Griche414/acit2420-assignment1/README.md

 You have successfully created your first Droplet.

 ## Connect to your server using your SSH keys
-With your created Droplet using cloud-init automation.
-We will now connect to the server via terminal.
+With your created Droplet using cloud-init automation, we will now connect to the server via terminal.
 To do so:
 1. Copy the ip address from your created droplet.
 2. Open up a terminal.